joshuabradley012/joshbradley-hugo/content/adobe-analytics-guide.md

 - Adobe Analytics
 ---

 Adobe Analytics Workspace is the most powerful analytics tool I have ever used.
-However, it comes at the cost of difficult, poorly documented libraries and platforms.
+However, it was the most painful implementation I have ever experienced.

+I hope I can save you some pain.

-Implementing Adobe Analytis involves mapping business needs to online datapoints and building a system that can efficiently and accurately collect that data.
+Adobe Analytis involves mapping business needs to online datapoints and building a system that can efficiently and accurately collect that data.

+It is essential to start with a well defined <abbr title="Business Requirements Document - Solution Design Reference">BRD-SDR</abbr>.
+Here is a template adapted from Adobe's <abbr  title="Launch Foundation Services">LFS</abbr> team: {{< externallink "BRD-SDR Template" "https://docs.google.com/spreadsheets/d/1dHQw4Y1ThgnYr_dg3kFQvqR0ePucwFc15Ai5WOD2DiA/edit?usp=sharing" >}}